-This article follows our introduction to the Isolated Queen’s Pawn and develops new methods to use the strength of this pawn.
+This article follows our introduction to the Isolated Queen’s Pawn and develops new methods to use the strength of this pawn: in particular, the d4-d5 breakthrough !

 By now, you already know how to attack with the Isolated Queen’s Pawn and my previous article mainly describes three ways to attack: